The Debian and Ubuntu kernel security packages repository

 Documentation

-This package is supported on Ubuntu 6.06 LTS and 8.04 LTS and Debian stable.
+This package is supported on Ubuntu 8.04 LTS and Debian stable.
 However it is known to work on other Ubuntu versions and Debian unstable.

 This package enables grsecurity's sysctl feature.
 Your can change options by using /proc/sys/kernel/grsecurity.

-Don't forget to echo 1 > /proc/sys/kernel/grsecurity/grsec_lock after booting.
+Don't forget to echo 1 > /proc/sys/kernel/grsecurity/grsec_lock after booting (add kernel.grsecurity.grsec_lock=1 at the end of /etc/sysctl.conf)

 You may also want to disable module loading to protect against kernel rootkit installation (other protections such as /dev/[k]mem restrictions are enabled by default): echo 1 > /proc/sys/kernel/grsecurity/disable_modules.